Lumacx/Starknet_2025_Narratum/dataconnect-generated/js/default-connector/README.md

 ```

 ### Variables
-The `CreateAIGeneratedImage` mutation requires an argument of type `CreateAiGeneratedImageVariables`, which is defined in [default-connector/index.d.ts](./index.d.ts).
+The `CreateAiGeneratedImage` mutation requires an argument of type `CreateAiGeneratedImageVariables`, which is defined in [default-connector/index.d.ts](./index.d.ts).
 It has the following fields:

 ```typescript
 export interface CreateAiGeneratedImageVariables {